konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 kubefirst cluster [command]

 Available Commands:
-create        create a kubefirst management cluster create-github create a kubefirst management cluster with github as Git Repo create-gitlab create a kubefirst management cluster
+create        Create a Kubefirst management cluster. create-github Create a Kubefirst management cluster with GitHub as Git Repo. create-gitlab Create a Kubefirst management cluster.

 Flags:
--h, --help   help for cluster
+-h, --help   Help for cluster.

 Use "kubefirst cluster [command] --help" for more information about a command.
 ```

 ### destroy

-Destroy the kubefirst management cluster and all of the components in kubernetes.
+Destroy the Kubefirst management cluster and all of the components in Kubernetes.

-Optional: skip gitlab terraform if the registry has already been deleted.
+Optional: Skip GitLab Terraform if the registry has already been deleted.

 ```
 Usage:
 kubefirst destroy [flags]

 Flags:
---dry-run                 set to dry-run mode, no changes done on cloud provider selected -h, --help                    help for destroy --skip-base-terraform     whether to skip the terraform destroy against base install - note: if you already deleted registry it doesnt exist
+--dry-run                 Set to dry-run mode, no changes done on cloud provider selected.
+-h, --help                Help for destroy.
+--skip-base-terraform     Whether to skip the Terraform destroy against the base install.
+Note: If you already deleted the registry, it doesn't exist.
---skip-delete-register    whether to skip deletion of register application --skip-gitlab-terraform   whether to skip the terraform destroy against gitlab - note: if you already deleted registry it doesnt exist
+--skip-delete-register    Whether to skip the deletion of register application.
+--skip-gitlab-terraform   Whether to skip the Terraform destroy against GitLab.
+Note: If you already deleted the registry, it doesn't exist.
 ```

 ### backupSSL
-This command create a backup of secrets from cert manager certificates to bucket named kubefirst-<DOMAIN> where can be
+This command creates a backup of secrets from cert manager certificates to a bucket named Kubefirst-<DOMAIN> where secrets can be
-used on provisioning phase with the flag --recycle-ssl
+used on the provisioning phase with the flag --recycle-ssl.

 ```
 Usage:
 kubefirst backupSSL [flags]

 Flags:
--h, --help   help for backupSSL
+-h, --help   Help for backupSSL.
 ```

 ### restoreSSL